foundation/foundation-emails/docs/pages/tips-tricks.md

 The sad truth about creating or coding HTML emails is that tables are the only thing that is universally supported when it comes to email design.
 If you came from the world of building websites, this may seem like a stepping into Doc Brown's Delorean, charging up the Flux-capitor, and going back to the 1996.
 Suddenly your CSS is written with inline style tags, useful CSS properties don't work and you're burried in a sea of table tags.

+<div class="callout secondary tip">General rule of thumb: your email is not going to look identical in every client.
+And that’s OK.</div>

 It's not all doom and gloom though, and we're all in this together.
 Foundation for Emails helps by getting you away from tables (Sass version), helping you with an organized project structure, and a well tested codebase to make this much easier.
 We've put together this guide and [links to resources](http://foundation.zurb.com/emails/resources.html) from our friends to help you along as well as a new [Responsive Emails master class](http://zurb.com/university/responsive-emails-foundation) to become a HTML email pro.

 ---